ajihyf/node-addon-api-helper/doc/mix_with_napi.md

 };
 ```

-If you are not using `NAPI_HELPER_EXPORT` macro to export module.
+If you are not using `NAAH_EXPORT` macro to export module.
 You can use `Registration::ModuleCallback` to get the stored values.